Greece

 Personal deductions

 Certain expenses are deducted from the gross income to reach taxable income.
-These deductible expenses, provided for by specific provisions of the Greek ITC, mainly include the following:
+These deductible expenses, provided for by specific provisions of the Greek Income Tax Code (ITC), mainly include the following:

 • Social security contributions mandatory by law.